 Recovery and aftercare

 After chin liposuction, patients can expect some swelling, bruising, and discomfort, which can be managed with pain medication and cold compresses.
 A compression garment may need to be worn to help reduce swelling and improve healing.
 Patients should avoid strenuous activities, such as heavy lifting or exercise, for at least one week following the procedure.
-It’s important to follow a healthy diet and exercise routine to maintain results and to attend all scheduled follow-up appointments with the surgeon.
+It’s important to follow a healthy diet and exercise routine and to attend all scheduled follow-up appointments with the surgeon.

 Choosing the Right Procedure for You